Easter blessings my dear monk friends!

 I hope your Lent was a rich and meaningful journey through the desert to the place of your resurrection.

 Beyond bunnies, baskets, chocolate, and jelly beans, Easter calls us to the profound practice of resurrection of the body.
 Resurrection is about entering the fire of our passion and letting it burn brightly.
 It is about what enlivens us and makes us feel vital, releasing fear and anxiety over what is to come, and embracing this moment here and now.
 Resurrection calls us to experience the full weight and lightness of our physical being.
-I think resurrection is about discovering this "unstinting happiness" Mary Oliver describes in her poem above.

 In the Abbey's online Lenten art retreat, we engaged the metaphor of pilgrimage as a guide for the soul's journey through these last forty days.
 It was a beautiful and moving journey as participants explored their own inner desert places, landscapes, border crossings, and more.
 Ultimately, pilgrimage always leads us back home again.
 Resurrection is about discovering the home within each one of us, remembering that we are called to be at home in the world, even as we experience ourselves exiled again and again.